askasys-code/mpv4all/README.md

 ## System Requirements
 - Minimum: GTX 750 or equivalent for basic upcaling with NIS and FSR.
-- Recommanded: RTX 30 or 40 series.
+- Recommanded: RTX 30 or 40 series for RTX Video Upscaling.

 # Keyboard Bindings: